project-sunbird/sunbird-commons/pages/faqs/registrationenrolment.md

 directory: faqs
 title: Registration and Enrolment
 page_title: Registration and Enrolment
 description: Who and how to register & enroll in the platform
+keywords: >-
-keywords: 'Platform, Upload, User, Organization, Teacher, Teacher Registry, Database, Profile, Teacher Profile, Integrage'
+  Platform, Upload, User, Organization, Teacher, Teacher Registry, Database, Profile, Teacher Profile, Integrage
 hide_platform_selector: true
 hide_section_selector: true
+published: true
 ---

-# Registration and Enrolment
+## Registration and Enrolment

 **How do you sign up on the platform?**